yosef55902-sketch/AI-Diploma-Program/Course02/DOCS/INSTALLATION_GUIDE.md

 ## 📋 Manual Installation (If Needed)

-If `requirements.txt` causes issues, install in this order:
+If `../../requirements.txt` causes issues, install in this order:

 ```bash
 # 1. Core libraries first